HugoCL/HugoCL/README.md

 </p>

 # 💫 About Me:
-Hi 👋, I'm Hugo Castro, a Computer Engineering student from Talca, Chile.
+Hi 👋, I'm Hugo Castro, a Computer Engineer from Talca, Chile.
 I'm currently a Lead Software Engineer at Universidad de Talca's i3 (Interdisciplinary Research Institute), where I'm leading the development of a platform that will increase the productivity of agriculture using innovative technologies.<br><br>I enjoy coding in Python and JavaScript/TypeScript, my strongest languages.
 Recently I have been learning Flutter/Dart as a personal and professional challenge.
 I'm also interested in technologies such as Cloud and AI/ML.

 ## 🌐 Socials: